welldan97/protocolist/README.md

 ```

 And when create event will be triggered,  it will automatically create
-Action model with current user set as actor, `:create` as type, and
+Action model with current user set as subject, `:create` as type,
-model id as data.
+`self` as object and empty data.

 The more convenient usage: